Gratitude31/Data-Analyst/README.md

 - Removing duplicate records (none found)
 - Checking and validating numeric ranges (no negative or anomalous values detected)

+After cleaning, the dataset contained ~7,000 unique customers and was ready for analysis.

 # **Interactive Dashboard**

 The Power BI dashboard allows stakeholders to explore churn trends dynamically across demographics, services, contracts, billing, and financial metrics.